glue-lab/sqldeps/docs/getting-started/installation.md

 ## Prerequisites

 - Python 3.10 or higher
-- API keys for your preferred LLM provider (OpenAI, Groq, or DeepSeek)
+- API keys for your preferred LLM provider (Groq, OpenAI, or DeepSeek)

 ## Install from PyPI